Flipboard/FLAnimatedImage/README.md

 - [Dumpert](http://dumpert.nl)
 - [Instagram](https://www.instagram.com/)

-If you're using FLAnimatedImage in your app please open a PR to add it to this list!
+If you're using FLAnimatedImage in your app, please open a PR to add it to this list!